5 Lai See Etiquette Tips To Follow For Chinese New Year 2021

 Do give either a single bill or two packets with one bill each.

-Do not give increments of four or odd numbers.
+Do not give increments of four or odd numbers which can be considered as unlucky numbers.

 Do keep the amount to even numbers.
-The number 4 is considered an unlucky number as it sounds like the Chinese word for “death”.
+However, the number 4 is considered an unlucky number as it sounds like the Chinese word for “death”.

 Do not give coins or crumpled up notes.